wyfo/scylla2/README.md

 I've started some benchmark using https://github.com/pkolaczk/latte, and as expected, this driver performs better than the official one.

 Single threaded comparison with local database shows 40% performance improvement for example.
+The driver also keeps its at-most-one-allocation promise, so memory consumption is obviously lower by a lot.

 Fun fact, when benchmark times are similar, mostly because of the database response time, this driver use 30% less CPU time.

+## Unsafe

+Most of the original unsafe code has been moved into [swap-buffer-queue](https://github.com/wyfo/swap-buffer-queue). `StreamNode` also has been refactored to replace its original unsafe lock-free algorithm with a simple Mutex, as there should be no contention in normal case.

+However, [`Write::write_all_vectored`](https://doc.rust-lang.org/std/io/trait.Write.html#method.write_all_vectored) being currently unstable (and thus `tokio::io::AsyncWriteExt::write_all_vectored` too), it's implemented directly in the driver, but it requires an `unsafe` section because [`IoSlice::advance`](hhttps://doc.rust-lang.org/std/io/struct.IoSlice.html#method.advance) is also unstable for the moment.
+In order to keep the code safe, waiting for the stabilization, this implementation is hidden behind a feature flag, and replaced by a simple loop by default.

+(`Write::write_all_vectored` is only used for big payloads which do not fit in the write buffer and are thus allocated)

 ## What's next